alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       Sunset and Sunrise

-      By default, the Sunset and Sunrise events will fire at the exact minute the sun crosses the horizon.
+      By default, the Sunset and Sunrise events will fire at the minute the sun crosses the horizon.
 But you can offset that time to suit your needs using the "Sunrise Event Offset" and "Sunset Event Offset" settings in the Animate Time of Day category.

       Hourly